ghbrown/oden_print/readme.md

 ## `oden_print`

-A command line script to print wirelessly in the Oden Intitute at UT Austin from Linux, Mac, or Windows (if you're running Windows Subsystem for Linux).
+A command line script to print wirelessly in the Oden Institute at UT Austin from Linux, Mac, or Windows (if you're running Windows Subsystem for Linux).

 ## Set up